Customs and Values

 that gold was discovered, thus creating a huge pool of extremely wealthy individuals.

-Arguably, it was the first time Australia produced wine for prestige or cultural
+Arguably, it was the first time Australia produced wine for prestige and

 show.
 As Melbourne's prosperity continued to climb, so did wine consumption.
 By